hhariri/kotlin-mpp-sample/README.md

 # Multiplatform Project Sample for Kotlin

+**Important** MPP and this project requires Kotlin 1.2-rc39 or higher, and IntelliJ IDEA 2017.3 EAP or higher.

 This project is a sample [multi-platform project for Kotlin](https://kotlinlang.org/docs/reference/multiplatform.html), that is, a project that can target multiple platforms.

 The project consists of 3 modules